EDiLD/edild.github.com/_posts/2014-07-09-chem-scrape.md

 **Update:**
-These functions have been integrated into the [webchem package](https://github.com/ropensci/webchem)!
+These functions have been integrated into the [webchem package](https://github.com/ropensci/webchem) and the functions removed from the esmisc package!

 I recently came across the problem to convert [CAS numbers](http://en.wikipedia.org/wiki/CAS_registry_number) into [SMILES](Simplified molecular-input line-entry system) and retrieve additional information about the compound.